fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 Reading symbols from /usr/local/bin/fontforge...done.
 ```

-Then once you issue the debugger the run command, FontForge will open on screen:
+Then once you issue the debugger using the run command, FontForge will open on the screen:

 ```
 (gdb) run